-Growing AMBER LIGHT, as from candles lighting, one by one, reveals two men.
+Growing AMBER LIGHT, as if candles lighting, reveals two men.
 One bends over a ring he holds between two fingers.

 Robert Cecil approaches the King and peers at the ring.

-Robert Cecil: My father pointed out her portrait to me as a boy; I remember it well because my father spoke about the woman in glowing terms.
-He rarely gave praise, and only when it was deserved.
-He said England owed a great debt to her.
+When I was a boy, my father showed me her portrait, one our family kept hidden away.
+My father spoke about her in glowing terms.
+My father gave praise only when it was deserved.
+I remember him saying England owed a great debt to her.
 (He gazes at the ring).
 The queen rarely spoke of her.